 Business Analyst, Business Data Analyst, Project Manager, Development Officer, Project Officer, Business Consultant, Manager / Business Management

-- Research track: 24 units of core courses and a 12-unit project, or
+- 24 units of core courses + a 12-unit research project

-- Applied track: 24 units of core courses, a 6-unit project and an additional 6 units of electives.
+- 24 units of core courses + a 6-unit research project + an additional 6 units of electives.

 It is possible to articulate through all project management programs with full recognition.